 - Internal capabilities and knowledge

-- Make or buy decision
+- Make or buy decision (e.g., partnership/JV, M&A)

 - Financial resources

-Customer:
+- Entry & Timing: first mover?

+Customer (suggested approach):

-- · Who is your customer
+- Who is your customer?

 - Customer preferenes

-- · Willingness to pay
+- Willingness to pay

-- Entry & Timing: first mover?, Build our own, partnership/JV, M&A

-QUESTION 2: Southside sees 3 options in implementing whale watching tours: Make, Joint Venture, Acquisition.
-What are the advantages / disadvantages of each option and which one would you suggest?
+Question 2: Southside sees 3 options in implementing whale watching tours: Make, Joint Venture, Acquisition.
+What are the advantages / disadvantages of each option, and which one would you suggest?